Tenure & Promotion Hints – Assembling the Application Binders and Supporting Materials

 - Please be sure that all copies are legible.

-- To update application binders, please provide the original and 3 three-hole-punched copies to the contact at the appropriate review level.
+- To update application binders, please provide the original and a three-hole-punched copy to the contact at the appropriate review level.

 - Candidates should submit one set of supporting materials in loose-leaf binders, which are to be packed in a standard size bankers’ box.
 (Please use bankers’ boxes only).
 Box should be boldly labeled on the front with candidate’s last name.
 Each binder should be numbered and labeled clearly with the candidate’s name, contents, and binder/set number.